A steadily declining dispersion measure for the repeating fast radio burst FRB 20220529A: Evidence for an FRB engine embedded in an expanding supernova remnant: Introduction

 Secular DM changes on timescales of months or longer have only been observed for a small number of repeating FRB sources \citep[e.g.,][]{2023MNRAS.526.3652K, 2025arXiv250715790W, 2025arXiv251011352S, 2025arXiv250916374O, NIU202676}.
 FRB~20190520B exhibits changes in the scattering timescale between bursts separated by only $\sim3$~minutes \citep{2023MNRAS.519..821O}, suggesting the presence of an inhomogeneous and turbulent source environment.
+This is also consistent with possible DM variations in FRB~20190520B \citep{2023Sci...380..599A}, though it remains unclear whether these represent true DM changes or are instead caused by unresolved temporal structure.
 Spectral depolarization reported in some repeating FRBs is consistent with multi-path propagation through an inhomogeneous magnetoionic environment local to the FRB source \citep{2022Sci...375.1266F}.
 Compared to DM and $\tau$, RM variations in repeating FRBs are more commonly observed \citep[e.g.,][]{2018Natur.553..182M,2021ApJ...908L..10H, Xu_2022_Natur,2023ApJ...951...82M, 2023ApJ...956...23S,2024MNRAS.527.9872G,2025ApJ...982..154N} and they depict many distinct trends, such as: linear evolution \citep{2023ApJ...950...12M, 2026arXiv260216409U}, LOS magnetic field reversals \citep{2023Sci...380..599A}, and oscillating variations \citep{2022NatCo..13.4382W}.